midatlanticrisa/precipVisualization/README.md

 ### Paper 2
 For this paper, we investigated how U.S. adults make flood preparedness decisions, focusing on the influence of climate science literacy, graph interpretation skills, and a range of demographic and socio-political factors.
 To generate the figures you can simply source the script (`analysis/paper2_Dec.R`), however, we again recommend opening the script and running it by each line.
 Running the script by each line will allow the user to see results of statistical testing.

 > Ruckert, K.L., Cooper, C., and Nicholas, R.E. (in prep).
 Survey of U.S. Adults Reveals Visual Interpretation, Climate Literacy, Demographics, and Personal Values Drive Flood Preparedness Decisions. *In prep.*, ...

+## Other files/analyses
+### Survey testing
+The survey was initially tested with Amazon MTurk.
+The survey responses and initial testing scripts are listed in `MTurk_test_launch`

 ## Contacts
 Kelsey Ruckert (klr324@psu.edu)